What makes a tree protected and How Do I Find Out

-Trees play an important contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
-However they are not all identical and some are granted extra protection status, which makes it illegal to carry out any work without obtaining permission.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree in question and what steps you’ll need to take to ensure compliance with the laws.
-In this article, we’ll help you understand the process of discovering whether trees are safe and exactly what steps you will need to do to ensure that you are following the law.
+Trees play a crucial role in our environment as they provide shade, clean air and aesthetic value our surroundings.
+However there are a few trees that aren’t identical and some are granted additional protection status, making it illegal to perform any work without obtaining permission.
+If you are considering having a tree removed, it’s essential to understand the protection status of the tree being considered, and the steps you have to follow to be in compliance with the law.
+The following article we will help you understand the process of discovering whether a tree is protected and what you will need take to be sure that you comply with the law.

-A protected tree is one that is subject to specific laws and regulations and it is unlawful to do work on such a tree without obtaining the necessary permissions.
-There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is one that is subject to specific laws and regulations and it is unlawful to works on a tree without obtaining the necessary permissions.
+There are two types of protection that trees might have: preservation and protection orders that are statutory.

-Under statutory protection trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to safeguard trees with a significant public value and to ensure that they are not destroyed or damaged.
+Under legal protection trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
-Preservation orders for trees are considered to have exceptional value and are shielded from any work, including felling.
+Preservation orders are similar to TPOs but are put in place from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to have an exceptional value and are shielded from any work, including the felling.

 What can I do to determine whether a tree is safe?

-To determine whether trees are protected, you need to verify if it’s under an TPO or preservation orders.
-This can be done by contacting your local authority and asking them to check their archives.
+To determine if trees are protected, you must to check if it is subject to an TPO or preservation order.
+This can be done by contacting your municipal authority, and asking them to check their records.

 TPO search

-To search for an TPO You can reach the Tree and Woodland Officer from your local authority, who can inform you whether the tree is in the protection.
-They’ll also be able to guide you on the next steps you should take if the tree is in a protected area.
+If you want to find an TPO to locate one, contact an Tree and Woodland Officer of your local authority.
+They will be able to tell you whether the tree is protected.
+They’ll also be able to guide you on the next steps you should do if your tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you will need to contact the Secretary of State for the Environment.
-They will inform you if the tree is protected and give you the necessary information and guidance.
+To search for a preservation permit, you’ll need to call Secretary of State, Department of the Environment.
+They can inform you whether the tree is protected and will provide the information you require and direction.

 FAQs: